Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67

 \section{Abstract}

 Recent theories of charge density wave (CDW) order in high temperature superconductors have predicted a primarily $d$ CDW orbital symmetry.
 Here, we report on the orbital symmetry of CDW order in the canonical cuprate superconductors La$_{1.875}$Ba$_{0.125}$CuO$_4$ (LBCO) and YBa$_2$Cu$_3$O$_{6.67}$ (YBCO), using resonant soft x-ray scattering and a model mapped to the CDW orbital symmetry.
 From measurements sensitive to the O sublattice, we conclude that LBCO has predominantly $s'$ CDW orbital symmetry, in contrast to the $d$ orbital symmetry recently reported in other cuprates.
-Additionally, we find that the C$_4$ orbital symmetry of the Cu sublattice scattering is approximately preserved in LBCO and broken in YBCO.
-This work highlights orbital symmetry as an additional key property of CDW order that distinguishes the different cuprate families.
+Additionally, we show for YBCO that the CDW orbital symmetry differs along the $a$ and $b$ crystal axes and that these both differ from LBCO.
+This work highlights CDW orbital symmetry as an additional key property that distinguishes the different cuprate families.
 We discuss how the CDW symmetry may be related to the ``1/8--anomaly'' and to static spin ordering.